 Dee was born in Namibia and lived in South Africa until the age of 21.
 She is married with one daughter.
 Her early career started as a marketing assistant, later to finish as a marketing manager for a blue-chip company in Leeds.

-Dee has extended her scope of practice to include Sports Massage, Acupuncture Joint Mobilisation and Shockwave Therapy to enable her to treat Sports Injuries too.
+Dee has extended her scope of practice to include sports massage, acupuncture, joint & soft tissue mobilisation and shockwave therapy to enable her to treat sports injuries too.

-Dee and Sarah have been working together since 2015.
-They both bring supplementary strengths to the team.
-To ensure we attain our professional registration with the Health Care Professions Council, we are audited on a bi-annual basis and have to prove our worth by attending regular medical courses and reading research to ensure best practice.
+To ensure all Associates attain their professional registration with the Health Care Professions Council, we are audited on a bi-annual basis and have to prove our worth by attending regular medical courses and reading research to ensure best practice.

 As a keen sports person herself having completed various half and full marathons and even representing Namibia in sprint events, Dee knows how it feels to be injured and out of action.
 So be proactive, not inactive and have your gait and foot function analysed.
 It is the first point of contact with the ground and has to maintain and manoeuvre your entire body weight.

 Having worked in community and hospital settings, Dee has experienced working with different health professional groups and a broad spectrum of patients.
 This multi-disciplinary holistic patient-centred approach to treatment is continued in the clinic, referring to other professions when the patient will benefit from this.

 All the staff at the clinic have excellent people skills, and have the ability to put patients at their ease and quickly build up relationships to understand and address the patients ’needs and so deliver a high standard of care